What exactly is Japanese brunch?

 In my world, there’s no such thing as #tacotuesday.
 My motto is tacos.
 EVERY. day.
-Okay, I don’t eat tacos every single day (though, that would be impressive), but I eat them a lot.
-St. Pete has some incredible restaurants that offer delicioso tacos but I’ve narrowed it down to the top 10 taco spots in St. Pete.
-Many are in the heart of downtown where all the action takes place and some are hidden gems tucked away in areas you may never think about going to.
+Okay, I don’t eat tacos every single day (though, that would be impressive) but I eat them a lot.
+St. Petersburg has some incredible restaurants that offer delicioso tacos, but I’ve narrowed it down to the top 10 taco spots in St. Petersburg.
+Many are in the heart of downtown where all the action takes place and some are hidden gems tucked away in areas you may never think about going.

 Anna Maria Island has easily become my favorite beach town.
 As soon as I stepped foot on the white powdery sand beaches and looked out onto the long stretch of turquoise water, I was immediately hooked.
 Despite having grown up in Tampa Bay, I’m still in awe of the breathtaking beach views each and every visit.